Marshall Islands: Fishing

 Majuro is the world's busiest tuna transshipment port, with 704 transshipments totaling 444,393 tons in 2015.
 Majuro is also a tuna processing center; the Pan Pacific Foods plant exports processed tuna to a number of countries, primarily the United States under the Bumble Bee brand.
 Fishing license fees, primarily for tuna, provide noteworthy income for the government.

 In 1999, a private company built a tuna loining plant with more than 400 employees, mostly women.
 But the plant closed in 2005 after a failed attempt to convert it to produce tuna steaks, a process that requires half as many employees.
-Operating costs exceeded revenue, and the plant's owners tried to partner with the government to prevent closure.
-But government officials personally interested in an economic stake in the plant refused to help.
-After the plant closed, it was taken over by the government, which had been the guarantor of a $2 million loan to the business.
+Operating costs exceeded revenue and the plant closed.
+It was taken over by the government, which had been the guarantor of a $2 million loan to the business.

 Energy

-On September 15, 2007, Witon Barry (of the Tobolar Copra processing plant in the Marshall Islands capital of Majuro) said power authorities, private companies, and entrepreneurs had been experimenting with coconut oil as alternative to diesel fuel for vehicles, power generators, and ships.
 Coconut trees abound in the Pacific's tropical islands.
-Copra, the meat of the coconut, yields coconut oil (1 liter for every 6 to 10 coconuts).
+Copra, the meat of the coconut, yields 1 liter of coconut oil for every 6 to 10 coconuts.
+As of 2007 power authorities, private companies, and entrepreneurs on the islands had been experimenting with coconut oil as alternative to diesel fuel for vehicles, power generators, and ships.
 In 2009, a 57 kW solar power plant was installed, the largest in the Pacific at the time, including New Zealand.
 It is estimated that 330 kW of solar and 450 kW of wind power would be required to make the College of the Marshall Islands energy self-sufficient.
 Marshalls Energy Company (MEC), a government entity, provides the islands with electricity.
-In 2008, 420 solar home systems of 200 Wp each were installed on Ailinglaplap Atoll, sufficient for limited electricity use.
+In 2008, two 100-Wp solar home systems were installed on 420 homes on Ailinglaplap Atoll, sufficient for limited electricity use.